elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

 us to start building the front-end for our application.

-In the next chapter, we'll start putting together our Elm front-end application so that we can start working with game data from our API.
+In the next chapter, we'll start putting together our Elm front-end application so that we can start working with the JSON data from our API.